Michael-Obs66/ARMC4-OS/README.md

 Currently, documentation is minimal.
 More details on APIs, scheduler, IPC, and drivers will be added soon.

 For now, browse the `kernel/` and `arch/arm/` source code for implementation details.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-- Fork this repository
-- Create a feature branch (`git checkout -b feature/my-feature`)
-- Commit changes and push
-- Open a Pull Request

----